bormaxi8080/starred/README.md

 ## HTML

+- [neospl0it/osint-bookmark](https://github.com/neospl0it/osint-bookmark) - A curated list of OSINT tools for company research, internet scanning, DNS, and Whois lookups, organized for easy access.
+Ideal for analysts, researchers, and cybersecurity professionals.
+- [jokob-sk/NetAlertX](https://github.com/jokob-sk/NetAlertX) - 🖧🔍 WIFI / LAN intruder detector.
+Scans for devices connected to your network and alerts you if new and unknown devices are found.
 - [KhushalJangid/sync.io](https://github.com/KhushalJangid/sync.io) - A simple and easy to use HTTP based file sharing server to aid platform independent wireless file sharing between multiple devices
 - [unfoldadmin/django-unfold](https://github.com/unfoldadmin/django-unfold) - Modern Django admin theme for seamless interface development
 - [joelhagvall/tor-onion-site-scraper](https://github.com/joelhagvall/tor-onion-site-scraper) -